-These gluten-free keto crab cakes are made with almond flour instead of breadcrumbs.
+These keto crab cakes are made with almond flour.
 They are absolutely not a compromise!
-They are wonderfully crispy and very flavorful.
+They are wonderfully crispy and so very flavorful.

 These keto crab cakes are amazing.
-They are crispy, delicious, and very filling.
+They are delicious and filling.
 My entire family loves them, so I make them often.
-They're so good, in fact, that I often serve them as a main dish rather than as an appetizer.
+They're so good, in fact, that I often serve them as a main course rather than as an appetizer.
 They don't contain any breadcrumbs.
 Instead of those, I use almond flour.
-The result is marvelous - just as crispy and tasty as traditional recipes.
+The result is marvelous - just as good as traditional recipes.

 Ingredients

-- Egg: I use large eggs in most of my recipes, including this one.
-Make sure it's truly large - you need it to help bind the ingredients together.
+- Egg: Make sure it's truly large - you need it to help bind the ingredients together.

 Instructions